franzprante/reprod-fin-copied/content/post/2016-11-11-easy-tricks-you-mightve-missed.md

 File Navigation
 ---------------

-Many people know of RStudio’s rich set of tab complete options for functions and function arguments.
+Many people know of RStudio's rich set of tab complete options for functions and function arguments.
 Tab complete can also help find files and remove the hassle of writing out long path locations.
-Hit tab in between two double quotes (“ “) to open a file explorer.
+Hit tab in between two double quotes (" ") to open a file explorer.

 ![](https://www.rstudio.com/wp-content/uploads/2016/11/tip_file_nav.gif)